 Note: These solutions will produce little or no difference with games that use software audio mixing, such as those made in BGT.

 So what's actually happening here?

 The sound in oldre games was often powered by the Direct Sound architecture, which can mix sounds using two methods.
 The first is software mixing which does not offer advanced audio effects, but is still sufficient for many tasks.
 It is capable of playing sounds and adjusting their volume, panning, and pitch.
-The second uses additional hardware effects provided by many sound cards to provide 2D or 3D audio positioning or other environmental effects such as reverberation.
-Nowadays, software can accomplish these effects too, but when Direct Sound was created, CPU resources were more limited so sound cards had to do the work.
+This is pretty much how BGT does it.
+The second uses additional hardware effects provided by many sound cards to provide 2D or 3D audio positioning, or other environmental effects such as reverberation.
+Nowadays, software can accomplish these effects too, but when Direct Sound was primarily used, CPU resources were more limited so sound cards were asked to do the work.
 If hardware effects aren't working, Direct Sound uses software mixing as a fallback, using volume and panning to approximate 2D or 3D effects for example.
 For the most part, that's enough to get by in audio games, but the experience is far more immersive if hardware effects are available.

 With Windows Vista and beyond, a slight problem was introduced.
 Direct Sound is no longer supported natively.
-It's still emulated, and for the most part it works well enough, but hardware effects are not possible because there is no path for Direct Sound to communicate with the audio drivers for your sound card.
-In plain English, sound cards are never told what effects to apply, and software mixing is always used.
+It's still emulated and it works for most things, but hardware effects are not possible because there is no path for Direct Sound to communicate with the audio drivers for your sound card.
+In plain English, your sound card isn't getting instructions on which effects to apply, so software mixing is always used.
 This is admittedly a simple explanation that leaves out many details, but it will suffice.

 Why should I even care about these effects anyway?